juancarlospaco/nim4py/README.md

 ## FAQ

+- Why ?.

+It can be useful for some cool ideas, on Nim you do not have GIL, Garbage Collector, Virtual Machine, etc but adds code execution at compile-time, powerful metaprogramming, you can "import" C/C++/JS Code and more, maybe for plugins for a Python project or embedded scripting or similar ideas, with option to compile to machine code binary or run in the browser or WebAssembly.

 - What works of NimScript inside Python ?.

 Everything if you pass **all** the standard library folder paths (?).